-- the value of an asset on which the allowance is based; and - > acceptable write-off periods.
+- the "value" of a qualifying asset on which the allowance is based; and - acceptable write-off periods of such assets.

-This Interpretation Note is a binding general ruling made under section 76P on section 11(e) in as far as it relates to -
+This Note is a binding general ruling made under section 89 of the Tax Administration Act on section 11(e) in so far as it relates to the determination -

-- the determination of the value of an asset for purposes of section 11(e); and - the determination of the amount that will qualify as an allowance.
+- of the value of an asset for purposes of section 11(e); and - the amount that will qualify as an allowance.

-This ruling applies to any asset brought into use during any year of assessment commencing on or after 1 March 2009.
+This ruling applies to any qualifying asset brought into use during any year of assessment commencing on or after 1 March 2009.